 Robust community engagement and well-designed feedback mechanisms can bolster the overall efficiency and effectiveness of state programs.
-Additionally, engagement and feedback can enhance North Carolina's capacity to serve the most vulnerable populations including people of color, people with low incomes, limited English proficiency populations, and other traditionally underserved groups who often face significant barriers to services.
+Additionally, engagement and feedback can enhance North Carolina's capacity to serve the most vulnerable populations including people of color, people with low incomes, populations with limited English proficiency, and other traditionally underserved groups who often face significant barriers to services.

 To this end, in 2020 NCPRO held over 40 listening sessions with 1,200+ stakeholders to help identify and target the greatest impacts of the pandemic.
 Stakeholders at these sessions included representatives from various faith communities, businesses, non-profits, educational institutions, local governments, and underrepresented communities across all 100 North Carolina counties.
 NCPRO shared feedback from these sessions with state agencies responsible for relevant recovery programs.
 NCPRO plans to continue holding stakeholder listening sessions as recovery efforts proceed to further inform SFRF implementation.
 Additionally, through continued engagement with existing stakeholder groups, such as the North Carolina Latino Covid-19 Task Force, the Governor's Advisory Council on Aging, and similar groups, NCPRO is helping educate North Carolinians about ARPA-funded programs and opportunities for community participation.
+NCPRO expects to conduct additional listening sessions in the fall of 2023.